RishabhhMittall/CodeForces/README.md

 "# CodeForces"

-# 🚀 Codeforces TLE Eliminators Sheet 🚀
+# 🚀 Codeforces TLE Eliminators Sheet & Contest 🚀

 ## 🌟 **About This Repository**